ADAPTIVE RIDING PROGRAM

 of individuals in El Paso County have a disability

 Horseback riding rhythmically moves the rider’s body in a manner similar to the movement created when walking.
-For individuals who are unable to walk or have difficulty walking, therapeutic riding can provide the same physical and neurological stimulation that walking would normally provide.
+For individuals who are unable to walk or have difficulty walking, adaptive riding can provide the same physical and neurological stimulation that walking would normally provide.
 The horse human bond that is created during lessons, and the social interactions and group participation that our riders experience are beneficial for cognitive growth.

-Therapeutic Riding can be beneficial for individuals with a wide range of diagnoses include (but are not limited to):
+Adaptive Riding can be beneficial for individuals with a wide range of diagnoses include (but are not limited to):

 Spinal Cord Injuries